U.S. high court confronts Obamacare contraceptives challenge

-WASHINGTON (Reuters) - The U.S. Supreme Court began hearing arguments on Wednesday in appeals by Christian groups demanding a full exemption on religious grounds from a mandate under President Barack Obama’s healthcare law to provide insurance that covers contraceptives.
+WASHINGTON, March 23 (Reuters) - The U.S. Supreme Court on Wednesday will consider appeals by Christian groups demanding full exemption on religious grounds from a requirement under President Barack Obama’s healthcare law to provide health insurance covering contraceptives.

-Eight justices were hearing a scheduled 90 minutes of arguments on whether nonprofit entities that oppose the requirement for religious reasons can object under a 1993 U.S. law called the federal Religious Freedom Restoration Act to a compromise arrangement offered by the Obama administration.
+The court was set to hear a 90-minute oral argument on seven related cases focusing on whether nonprofit entities that oppose the requirement for religious reasons can object under a 1993 U.S. law called the federal Religious Freedom Restoration Act to a compromise measure offered by the Obama administration.

 The 2010 Affordable Care Act, dubbed Obamacare, was passed by Congress over unified Republican opposition.
 It is considered Obama’s signature legislative achievement.
 Conservatives have mounted numerous legal challenges to the law, with the Supreme Court in 2012 and 2015 issuing high-profile rulings leaving it intact.

-Dozens of supporters of the Obama administration’s position gathered outside the courthouse for a noisy rally ahead of the oral arguments.
-Several held signs featuring the slogan “my birth control, my business.”
+Among the groups challenging the requirement is a Colorado-based order of Roman Catholic nuns called the Little Sisters of the Poor that runs care homes for the elderly.

-The argument, consolidating seven related cases, was being heard by eight justices, with the court one short following the Feb.
+The case will be heard by eight justices, with the court one short following the Feb.
 13 death of Antonin Scalia.
-The court is now divided 4-4 between liberal and conservative justices, and a split ruling along those lines was seen as possible.
+The court is now divided 4-4 between liberal and conservative justices without Scalia.

-A 4-4 split would leave in place lower-court rulings favoring the Obama administration.

 The Christian groups object to a compromise first offered by the Obama administration in 2013.
-It allows groups opposed to providing insurance covering birth control to comply with the law without actually paying for the required coverage.
+It allows groups opposed to providing insurance covering contraception to comply with the law without actually paying for the required coverage.

 The challengers contend the accommodation violates their religious rights by forcing them to authorize the coverage for their employees even if they are not paying for it.